Welcome to University Student Housing!

 Kitchens

-Some halls will have kitchen facilities available for student use.
-Check with the hall desk concerning usage policies.
+All halls will have kitchen facilities available for student use.
+Check with the hall desk concerning usage access or availability.
 Residents must clean up and disinfect when finished.
 Food storage is not allowed in public kitchens.
 Access may be restricted if the kitchen is not kept up properly.
 Cooking equipment must be provided by the student.
 Microfridge rentals are available through a contracted service with the university.

 Laundry

-Washers and dryers are located in laundry rooms found either in basement central location or on individual floors of the hall, depending on the building.
+Washers and dryers are located in laundry rooms found in central locations or on individual floors of the hall, depending on the building.
 Laundry facilities are designated for on-campus residents only.
 Providing access to laundry facilities to unauthorized individuals is not permitted.

-We encourage students to do their laundry in their own hall as to not burden other halls facilities.
+We encourage students to do their laundry in their own hall so as not to burden other hall facilities.

-The University is not responsible for damages, loss or theft of clothing left in the machines or in the laundry rooms.
+The university is not responsible for damages, loss, or theft of clothing left in the machines or in the laundry rooms.
 It is suggested that students develop the habit of checking their clothing frequently while it is in the machines.
-Clothing left in the laundry areas for more than three days will be removed by custodial staff to help maintain a clean and sanitary environment.
+Clothing left in the laundry areas will be removed by custodial staff to help maintain a clean and sanitary environment. *See also Abandoned Property.

 Maintenance Requests (Work Orders)